CodeOOf/mirrorsync/README.md

 ```

 ## Disclaimer
-The goal of the script development is to use as litle 3rd party tools as
+The goal of the script development is to use as little  3rd party tools as
 possible and might therefor not have the best solutions.
 The script is also
 being developed using Rocky Linux 9+ as the baseline for testing, there is a
-high chance for success using any of the RHEL family origins but no garantee for
+high chance for success using any of the RHEL family origins but no guarantee
-other distros at the moment.
+for other distros at the moment.

 ## Credits
 This script was inspired by: